A pedestrian crossing can mean a number of different facilities which include -

 Puffin crossings

 Puffin crossings look very similar to pelicans.
 Puffin crossings are an updated version of a pelican crossing.
-One of the main differences is that the red and green man signals are just above the wait box and not on the other side of the road.
+One of the main differences is that the red and green man signals are just above the wait box.
+They are not on the other side of the road.
 Pedestrians should press the button on the box.
-Puffin crossings have special sensors built in which can detect a pedestrian waiting and make sure that traffic remains stopped until all the pedestrians have crossed the road.
+Puffin crossings have special sensors built in.
+The sensors can detect a pedestrian waiting.
+They make sure that traffic remains stopped until all the pedestrians have crossed the road.

 Puffins do not have a flashing green man for pedestrians or a flashing amber for drivers.

-These crossings are provided for pedestrians and cyclists, usually at sites where cycle routes cross busy roads.
+These crossings are provided for pedestrians and cyclists.
+They are usually at sites where cycle routes cross busy roads.
 They are similar to a puffin with the crossing operated by a push button on the wait box.
-On a toucan there is a green and red cycle signal as well as the more familiar red and green man
+On a toucan there is a green and red cycle signal, as well as the more familiar red and green man.

 The main advantage for cyclists is that they do not have to dismount to cross.
 Toucans also have sensors to detect pedestrians using the crossing.
 There is no flashing green man signal and drivers must wait for a green light.